Tsunami in a Dream: Unraveling the Hidden Meanings

 What does it mean to dream of a tsunami and surviving in Christianity?

 In Christian interpretation, surviving a tsunami dream can represent God's protection through a period of severe trial.
-The image echoes biblical accounts of God preserving individuals through floodwaters and disaster — Noah's ark being the clearest example.
+The image echoes biblical accounts of God preserving individuals through floodwaters and disaster, with Noah's ark as the clearest example.
 The dream can be read as a reminder that you are not alone in facing what feels overwhelming, and that you will come through it.

 Final Thoughts

-For related reading: drowning in a dream, earthquake in a dream, and ocean in a dream.
+For related reading: drowning in a dream, earthquake in a dream, ocean in a dream, and rain in a dream.
 For the psychological science behind why we dream in metaphor, the American Psychological Association's overview of nightmares is a solid starting point.